Urban Evaporative Cooling Simulation

 Our model also accounts for evaporation of water from the central fountain, trees, grass and the rooftop pool.
 Evaporation is an essential ingredient to assess the local microclimate: not only does it cool down the air directly, it also influences the local humidity levels which plays an important role for human comfort.
 This means that our model can predict human comfort including all four main factors: air velocity and temperature, radiation and humidity.

-Just recently the University of Delft published an article about Uchimizu, a japanese tradition to reduce heat around temples and in cities, simply, by sprinkling water on the ground - this is essentially what is happening with the central fountain in our simulation, with the temperature drop of 2°C in the simulation agreeing with the measured temperature drop of ~2°C of the experiment of the University of Delft.
+The University of Delft published an article about Uchimizu, a japanese tradition to reduce heat around temples and in cities, simply, by sprinkling water on the ground - this is essentially what is happening with the central fountain in our simulation, with the temperature drop of 2°C in the simulation agreeing with the measured temperature drop of ~2°C of the experiment of the University of Delft.

 For urban planners and real estate developers this can answer questions like: How will people use this square?
 Where is the best place for an outdoor dining area?
 How much influence will green features (roofs, walls, ground) have on the urban heat island effect?
+How fast will the building itself warm-up or cool down in regions with seasonal temperature swings?

 The image above shows a comparison of a green roof and concrete roofs (for two buildings at a height of about 35 meters).
 It is clearly visible that the air temperature above the green roof is about two degrees lower than above the concrete roof due to evaporation.
 Consequently the relative humidity is about 10% higher above the green roof.
 The air temperature at the right most corner of the concrete-only building is especially high.
 This is a nice example of what is causing the Urban Heat Island effect: the two walls in the corner shine secondary infra-red radiation onto each other which increases their surface temperature; additionally the air moves a bit slower - both effects combined result in increased air temperatures.